-The Technical Validation Committee, chaired by the National Oil Corporation of Kenya, comprised the following organizations: Ministry of Petroleum and Mining; Ministry of Industry, Trade and Cooperatives; Parliament - Senate Committee on Energy; Technical and Vocational Education and Training Authority (TVETA); Morendat Institute of Oil and Gas; Kenya Oil and Gas Association (KOGA); Association of Oil and Gas Contractors; ESAL Africa; GIZ (E4D/SOGA); Optisafe; and Community Action for Nature Conservation (CANCO).
+The Technical Validation Committee, chaired by the National Oil Corporation of Kenya, comprised the following organizations: Parliament - Senate Committee on Energy; Technical and Vocational Education and Training Authority (TVETA); Morendat Institute of Oil and Gas; Kenya Oil and Gas Association (KOGA); Oil and Gas Contractors Association; ESAL Africa; and Optisafe.
 These organizations are representative of the government, civil society organisations (CSOs) and private sector, necessary to drive consensus on Local Content agenda.